 Grasp your hands tight and hold for 5 to 10 seconds, then release and pay attention to how your hands feel.
 Keep your attention focused on the feeling for as long as you can.

 Mental Focus Exercise

 Pinch your arm and pay close attention to how it feels and what emotions you experience.
-Pay attention to the pain and how it radiates out from the site you pinched.
-This exercise can really tune you in to how your body deals with discomfort and the feelings around that.
+Pay attention to the pain and how it radiates out from the pinched site.
+This exercise can tune you in to how your body deals with discomfort and the feelings around that.
 Do you get angry when you feel pain?